THmanley/leagueConstitution/README.md

 - FAAB dollars are not tradeable
 - There is a two Day waiting period for waivers to clear
 - There is a limit of waiver/free agent 4 transactions per week
-- Free agency locks a week after the league championship ends (12/31/19 @ 4AM MST).
+- Free agency locks a week after the league championship ends.

 ### Trades ###